Ecologies of Incarceration - (Ecocritical Theory and Practice) by Mauve Perle Tahat (Hardcover)

 Highlights

-- This book offers an exploration of the intersections between carceral systems, environmental concerns, and political ideologies.
+- Ecologies of Incarceration: Carceral Discard Studies in the Anthropocene offers a compelling exploration of the intersections between carceral systems, environmental concerns, and political ideologies.

 - About the Author: Mauve Perle Tahat is a scholar whose interdisciplinary work examines the intersections of carceral systems, environmental aesthetics, and political praxis.